 "Everybody brought in a little piece of that song after I started playing some of the basic chords," Kelley recalls to The Boot of writing "Need You Now."
 "But I’m not that great of a guitar player, so I put the guitar back in Dave’s hands.
 And with his expert knowledge, he just took it to the next level.
 That’s the beautiful thing about co-writing.
 I had that little piece of melody, but I told Hillary it would probably be a more beautiful melody if she sang it."

-See What Hillary Scott + More Country Stars Looked Like as Children
+See What Hillary Scott + More Country Stars Looked Like as Children:

-You Think You Know Lady Antebellum?
+WATCH: You Think You Know Lady A?